openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_volumes.rst

 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab
    and click the :guilabel:`Volumes` category.

 #.
-Click :guilabel:`Create Volume Type` button.
-In the
+Click the :guilabel:`Volume Types` tab, and click
-   :guilabel:`Create Volume Type` window, enter a name for the volume type.
+   :guilabel:`Create Volume Type` button.
+In the :guilabel:`Create Volume Type` window, enter a name for the volume type.

 #.
 Click :guilabel:`Create Volume Type` button to confirm your changes.